person smoking a cigarette for nicotine addiction

 Allowing Impaired or Aggressive Customers to Enter

 Controlling entry is an essential aspect of maintaining a comfortable and relaxed atmosphere.
 90% of the problems can be stopped at the door.
 Simply put, don’t allow impaired or aggressive customers to enter.
-Anyone who is showing signs of visible intoxication should be stopped at the entrance.
+Anyone showing signs of visible intoxication should be stopped at the entrance.
 Having house policies that help supplement proper training can provide guidelines for door staff to follow.

 Allowing Staff to Drink While on Duty